The Planet Green Tree Service Difference

 The fact of the matter is this: trying to remove a stump on your own is an incredible undertaking.
 Going the "DIY" route can take weeks to complete, even if you spend an hour or two every day.
 There's also the issue of operating heavy machinery (which costs time and money to rent) and even light fires to expedite the process, which is dangerous.
 For these reasons alone, we always recommend that you bring in a professional to remove your tree stump safely and effectively.

-Benefits of Stump Removal in Hanahan
+Benefits of Stump Removal in Hanahan, SC

 Better Looking Yard